CrisDoesCG/PBR-Express/README.md

 ## 🔮 Future Plans
 - Adding support for other render engines like Vray, Arnold, Redshift, ...
-- Adding support for more texture types like emission, translucency, sss, ...
+- Adding support for more texture types like ~~emission~~, translucency, sss, ...
 - Adding support for more types of texture names (e.g. file names that are separated by `-`)
-- The option to create multiple sets of materials once the script is active
+- ~~The option to create multiple sets of materials once the script is active~~
 - Some intuitive solutions for dealing with color spaces